Gustav-Magnussen/FDP/README.md

 If this feature is to be used these lines also needs to be removed from the program after the first execution of the program in order to not create duplicate entries.

+### Register program

+The file [register.py](https://github.com/Gustav-Magnussen/FDP/blob/main/graphical/register_2.py) is invoked within the main program when clicking the register user button.
+It can also be used as a execute on its own and is capable of adding user accounts.

 ## Biometric implementation

 ### Author